workshopdemos/zowe-python/Instructions.md

 `python workshop.py -h`

-And it will provide a nice help, all from the ArgParse library.
+And it will provide a full description of the application and options, all from the ArgParse library.

 ### Let's make it easier to execute.
 Python is a scripting language.
-If you've ever use BATCH on DOS/Windows, you know you can execute it directly.
+If you've ever used BATCH on DOS/Windows, you know you can execute it directly.
 On Linux/USS, you can do the same with other scripting languages, but it takes two steps to do it.

 **First Part**
 We have to add a new line to the script to call the interpreter.
 Second, we need to change permissions of the file so it can be executed.

 The first line of a script can have a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) directive to indicate which engine to run.
-We can run Bourne Shells, Python, Javascript, Perl, etc.  So the first line says, which one to use.
+We can run Bourne Shells, Python, Javascript, Perl, etc.  The first line identifies which one to use.

 We can also have multiple versions of the same scripting engine installed (such as Python 2.7 vs 3.0 vs 3.11).
 We need to specify which one to use.
 How do we find it?

 On most Unix/Linux distributions, there's a utility called `which`.
 Others use `type`.
 Either command should return the location where an application is installed and running from.
 It must be within the PATH environment variable.
+If it is not in the PATH, it will not be found.

 Run:

 `which python`

 It should show `/usr/bin/python`.
-Thi is the location of Python for this machine.
+This is the location of Python for this machine.

 We are going to add the shebang to the top of the file, like this: